 In the report, the IMF warned that the multilateral system was in danger of being torn apart.
 Making the case against unilateral action, the IMF Economic Counsellor argued that inequitable trade practices were best coped with through “dependable and fair dispute resolution within a strong rules-based multilateral framework”.

 He acknowledged that there was room to strengthen the current trading system and that plurilaleral agreements could be used as a “springboard” to more open trade.
 He also noted that multilateral cooperation was essential “to address a range of challenges in addition to the governance of world trade.”

-Alicia Nicholls, B.Sc., M.Sc., LL.B., is a trade and development consultant with a keen interest in sustainable development, international law and trade.
+Alicia Nicholls, B.Sc., M.Sc., LL.B., is an international trade and development consultant with a keen interest in sustainable development, international law and trade.
 You can also read more of her commentaries and follow her on Twitter @LicyLaw.